Our research is editorially independent but we may earn a commission for purchases made through our links.

 Lake Crescent, Olympic National Park

-This glacially-carved lake in Olympic National Park not far from Marymere Falls, offers lots of daytime activities and stunning natural beauty.
+This glacially-carved lake in Olympic National Park not far from Marymere Falls offers lots of daytime activities and stunning natural beauty.
 The clear, emerald-hued waters are nearly 60 feet deep and are home to the Beardslee and Crescenti trout, two types of fish found nowhere else on the planet.
 On a warm summer day, the lake’s pristine waters are ideal for swimming.
-Those who like to get active can also rent pedal boats, row boats, hydro bikes, kayaks and canoes to explore this massive body of water.
-Stay awhile by spending the night at Log Cabin Resort on the lake’s edge, offering everything from rustic cabins to deluxe waterfront chalets.
+Those who like to get active can also rent pedal boats, rowboats, hydro bikes, kayaks and canoes to explore this massive body of water.

 Dungeness National Wildlife Refuge, Dungeness